“To this day, the only thing filtering this toxic soup out of the

 The Daily Mail reported in an article titled Airbus with 150 passengers moments away from disaster after cockpit filled with toxic gases

-back in 2012 about an event that effected a Germanwings flight:
+back in 2012 about an event that effected another Germanwings flight:

 An airplane carrying 150 terrified passengers nearly crashed at Cologne airport in Germany after the pilots were almost knocked unconscious by toxic fumes in the cockpit.